Once for All

 When we get our eyes off of ourselves and on to him, real faith automatically engages with an honesty that is refreshing.
 The man who pleaded with Jesus in Mark chapter nine had true faith, or else he would not have persisted in his pursuit of Jesus.

 Abraham’s wife Sarah conceived a miracle son in her old age after laughing in unbelief when God first announced his plan.
-When the Lord confronted her about it, she added to her unbelief by lying about it by saying she did not laugh.
+When the Lord confronted her about it, she added lying to her unbelief by saying she did not laugh.
 Nevertheless, her fear and unbelief did not block God’s plan for her and ultimately the entire world.
 Neither did Gideon’s initial timidity block God from using him to miraculously deliver Israel.
 Other examples can be given of how God was able to work in and through people who were very much works in progress regarding faith.

 The good news is that when God chooses to heal someone, he is not ultimately limited by our faith level; even though faith is extremely important in the process.